My Experiences Writing Online with Bubblews

 Disadvantages of Writing on Bubblews

-Writing on Bubblews also had its disadvantages which had made me think seriously of devoting more of my time to Hubpages.
+Writing on Bubblews also had its disadvantages which made me think seriously of devoting more of my time to Hubpages.
 These disadvantages were:

 1. The Uncertainty of Getting Paid

 After I joined Bubblews in August of 2013, I was not paid for my first $25 redemption or money that I earned from writing.
 Following this, I consistently received payments for my redemptions until September of 2014.
 As of now, I have outstanding redemptions totaling around $270 for September, October, and November of 2014.
 Since Bubblews folded at the end of 2015, I will never get paid the money owed to me.

 2. You Couldn't Write for Yourself

 If I wanted to earn more than pennies on Bubblews, I had to write for the interests of my viewers and not myself.
-Posts written in my niche of teaching and learning and languages had not earned nearly as much money as my blogs on dreams, feelings, food, and restaurants.
+Posts written in my niche of teaching and learning languages had not earned nearly as much money as my blogs on dreams, feelings, food, and restaurants.

 3. Bubblews Was Not a Place for a Serious Writer.

 It was amazing to see the amount of garbage on Bubblews in the past which had out-earned some great serious writing you see on Hubpages.
 Viewers on Bubblews were more interested in trending sensational news, articles about personal lives and entertainment, as well as motivational and inspirational blogs.

-Writing on Bubblews was an interesting experience which I now regret..
+Writing on Bubblews was an interesting experience that I now regret.
 If you are interested in doing mostly serious writing and creating articles in your niche, Hubpages is the place to be.
 However, if all you were interested in was selling your soul to the devil and sacrificing your writing interests in chasing uncertain money and popularity, Bubblews had a good place for you.

 © 2014 Paul Richard Kuehn